Bobby Jindal: Personal life

-Before Jindal was born, his father Amar Jindal was assistant professor of engineering at Punjab University in Chandigarh.
+Before Jindal was born, his father Amar Jindal was assistant professor of engineering at Panjab University in Chandigarh.
 After settling into Louisiana, Jindal's father went on to work with a Louisiana railroad company, and his mother transitioned into Information Technology (IT).
 As of 2008, Jindal's mother, Raj Jindal, was information technology director for the Louisiana Workforce Commission (formerly the Louisiana Department of Labor) and served as Assistant Secretary to former State Labor Secretary Garey Forster during the administration of Governor Mike Foster.
 Jindal has a younger brother, Nikesh, who is a registered Republican and supported his brother's campaign for governor.
 Nikesh went to Dartmouth College, where he graduated with honors, and then Yale Law School.
 Nikesh is now a lawyer in Washington, D.C.

-Jindal's nickname dates to his childhood identification with Bobby Brady, a character from the 1970's sitcom The Brady Bunch.
+Jindal's nickname dates to his childhood identification with Bobby Brady, a character from the 1970s sitcom The Brady Bunch.
 He has been known by his nickname ever since, although his legal name remains Piyush Jindal.

 In 1997, Jindal married Supriya Jolly, who was born in New Delhi, India, and moved to Baton Rouge when she was 4 years old.
 The two attended the same high school, but Supriya's family moved from Baton Rouge to New Orleans after her freshman year.
 Supriya Jindal earned a bachelor's degree in chemical engineering and an M.B.A. degree from Tulane University.
 She created The Supriya Jindal Foundation for Louisiana's Children, a non-profit organization aimed at improving math and science education in grade schools.

 The Jindals have three children: Selia Elizabeth, Shaan Robert, and Slade Ryan.
 Shaan was born with a congenital heart defect and had surgery as an infant.
 The Jindals have been outspoken advocates for children with congenital defects, particularly those without insurance.
 In 2006, he assisted as his wife delivered their third child at home, with him receiving medical coaching by phone to deliver their boy.